lawkai/generators/README.md

 # Project Facade Generators

-This project uses [plopjs][1] to initialize project based on specific templates.
+This project uses [plopjs][1] to create project facade based on specific templates.

 ## Installation
 1. Clone this repo to a local folder